Keyring – Password Manager

 What makes this app unique?

-KeePass Format CompatibilityDifferentiator
+KeePass Format Compatibilityedge

 Uses the open-source KeePass format, allowing data portability and interoperability with various third-party apps.

-Biometric AuthenticationStandard
+Biometric Authenticationstandard

 Supports Touch ID and Face ID for secure and quick vault unlocking.

-Automated Security HygieneStandard
+Automated Security Hygienestandard

 Automatically locks the vault and clears the clipboard to prevent unauthorized access.